depop-archive/archived-python-automock/README.rst

 Patching and imports
 ~~~~~~~~~~~~~~~~~~~~

-An **important point to note** about the path you mock: this has the same
+An **important point to note** about the path you mock:

-caveats as when using ``mock.patch`` directly.
-Namely that you must patch the
+This has the same caveats as when using ``mock.patch`` directly.
+Namely that
-path *where it is imported*.
+you must patch the path *where it is imported*.

 For example if you do:

 .. code:: python

     # mypackage/mymodule.py

     from services.product.client import get_product

 When you patch it:

 .. code:: python

     # won't work:
     patch('services.product.client.get_product')

     # works:
     patch('mypackage.mymodule.get_product')

-DON"T DO THIS. (see this
+DON'T DO THIS (see this
 `blog post <http://bhfsteve.blogspot.co.uk/2012/06/patching-tip-using-mocks-in-python-unit.html>`_
-for more details)
+for more details).

 This import style will cause us problems if we want to mock-by-default all
-usages of a particular function by registering a single path to mock.
+usages of a particular function, because we only register a single path to mock.

 Instead you need to use one of the following import styles *everywhere* in your
 codebase that the function to mocked is used:

 .. code:: python

     # mypackage/mymodule.py

     # either
     from services.product import client as product_client
     product_client.get_product(*args)

     # or
     import services.product.client as product_client
     product_client.get_product(*args)

 This will ensure that we can:

 .. code:: python

     automock.register('services.product.client.get_product')

 and have that work reliably.